Plachtaa/seed-vc/README.md

 - [ ] NSF vocoder for better singing voice conversion
 - [x] Fix real-time voice conversion artifact while not talking (done by adding a VAD model)
 - [x] Colab Notebook for fine-tuning example
-- [ ] Replace whisper with more advanced linguistic content extractor
+- [x] Replace whisper with more advanced linguistic content extractor
 - [ ] More to be added
 - [x] Add Apple Silicon support
+- [ ] Release paper, evaluations and demo page for V2 model

 ## Known Issues
 - On Mac - running `real-time-gui.py` might raise an error `ModuleNotFoundError: No module named '_tkinter'`, in this case a new Python version **with Tkinter support** should be installed.
 Refer to [This Guide on stack overflow](https://stackoverflow.com/questions/76105218/why-does-tkinter-or-turtle-seem-to-be-missing-or-broken-shouldnt-it-be-part) for explanation of the problem and a detailed fix.

 ## CHANGELOGS🗒️
+- 2024-04-16
+    - Released V2 model for voice and accent conversion, with better anonymization of source speaker
 - 2025-03-03:
     - Added Mac M Series (Apple Silicon) support
 - 2024-11-26: